How is the executive MBA different from the evening or weekend program?

 - Mastery – This component covers a range of topic areas related to leadership and management excellence.
 A formalized leadership development program complete with individualized executive coaching is integrated into the curriculum.

-Program Duration: The Executive MBA is completed in 19 months (versus 28 to 36 for the evening or weekend MBA programs).
-Participants will receive comprehensive administrative support from executive education staff.
+Program duration: The executive MBA is completed in 17 months (versus 28 to 36 for the evening or weekend MBA programs).
+Participants will receive comprehensive administrative support from the executive education staff.

 Are there scholarships available?